 Leave a Lasting Legacy

-The Lamond Fund—established through a bequest to the Permanent Fund for Northern Virginia from Angus Slater Lamond—offers grants to nonprofits, schools, and other programs focused on the education and development of economically disadvantaged children and youth under 18, particularly in the City of Alexandria and Fairfax County’s Route 1 corridor.
+The Lamond Fund—established through a bequest to the Permanent Fund for Northern Virginia from Angus Slater Lamond—offered grants to nonprofits, schools, and other programs focused on the education and development of economically disadvantaged children and youth under 18, particularly in the City of Alexandria and Fairfax County’s Route 1 corridor.

 Consider your legacy for future generations in our region.
 Our team is ready to assist you in your planned giving so that your impact may create ripple effects for generations.